datanav/docs/training/030_dtl/030_Novice.rst

 .. sidebar:: Summary

-  "RDF"...

-  - stands for Resource Description Framework and is a standard for describing web resources and data interchange
+  ``rdf:type``...

   - is applied in DTL by adding namespaces and namespaced identifiers
+  - is based on the source system id and the business type from that source system
-  - in Sesam could look like the following: ``{"rdf:type": "~:salesforce-accounts:accounts"}``
+  - in Sesam could look like the following: ``{"rdf:type": "~:salesforce:Account"}``

-RDF stands for Resource Description Framework and is a standard for describing web resources and data interchange.
+Resource Description Framework (RDF) is a standard for describing web resources and data interchange.
 Sesam has several features to facilitate working with RDF data both as `input <https://docs.sesam.io/rdf-support.html?highlight=rdf#rdf-input>`_, when doing transforms and finally when exposing or producing data for `external consumption <https://docs.sesam.io/rdf-support.html?highlight=rdf#rdf-output>`_.

 In DTL you will add an RDF property by doing the following: